Salade10/Salade10/README.md

 • Computational Biology – using Python to work with data and explore biological systems

-• Cybersecurity – learning through hands-on vulnerability discovery and secure coding practices
+• Cybersecurity – I have coded keyloggers, wordlist generators and other types of malware.
+I code python and understand networks and cloud systems.
+I have had real experience accessing and pentesting accounts and systems.

 • Languages – studying French has helped me greatly and has allowed me to communicate with coders and developers from other countries